UCSF Medical Center

 Routine vision care is offered at the Comprehensive Ophthalmology Clinic and the Optical Dispensary.
 This service is conveniently located near primary care providers in the Ambulatory Care Center (ACC).
 Here, we offer examinations, eyeglass prescriptions, contact lens services, optical dispensing and management of eye diseases by experienced professionals.

-Under general supervision of the Clinic Manager, and guided by the policies and procedures of UCSF Medical Center, Ambulatory Services, and the Department of Ophthalmology, the Orthoptist will provide patient services under direct or indirect ophthalmologist supervision.
+Under general supervision of the Clinic Manager, and guided by the policies and procedures of UCSF Medical Center, Ambulatory Services, and the Department of Ophthalmology, the Ophthalmic Assistant is two-fold in purpose:

 Living Pride Standards